Financial Education for Securities, Banking, & Insurance Professionals.

 Larry Pike Chair in Insurance and Investments

-The Larry R. Pike Chair in Insurance and Investments was established by The College and the Union Central Life Insurance Company to support the advancement of learning and professionalism in these areas.
+The Larry R. Pike Chair in Insurance and Investments was established by The College and the Union Central Life Insurance Company (now Ameritas) to support the advancement of learning and professionalism in these areas.
 The chair is named for Larry R. Pike, CLU®, retired chairman of the board of the Union Central Life Insurance Company, and a past trustee of The American College.
 Mr. Pike is a highly respected insurance industry leader and a role model who has made significant contributions to the industry and to Union Central.
 Union Central is creating a $1.5 million endowment to sponsor this chair through an annual corporate gift and purchase of life insurance contracts on more than 200 of its field and home office associates who are CLU®s, ChFC®s, or LUTCFs.
 Funding for the endowment also will come from individual gifts from field and home office associates of the company.